koding/koding/README.markdown

 We have chosen [migrate](https://github.com/mattes/migrate) package as database migrator.
 Instead of adding new sql scripts manually under db/sql/definitions, we are versioning database updates via this package.
 Whenever you initialize your development environment via `./run` command, changes in migration files are applied automatically, and you do not need to worry about them.

+ps: alter type does not work with migrate package

 ### Creating new migration file

 For creating a new empty version file, you should call: